This post contains affiliate links, if you make a purchase using these links, I may receive a small commission. Please see my disclosure policy here.

 Most grocery stores clearance out meat a day or two before the sell by date.
 Ask the department manager when they usually clearance out the meat, so you know when to shop.
 Make sure you grab some freezer bags, because you are going to freeze the meat when you get home.
 I would suggest dividing the larger portions of meat into smaller portions to make it easier to thaw for later.

 Once you have divided up the meat into the bags, write the date and the contents on the bag.
 I also suggest keeping a list of what you have on hand, so you don’t go out and buy meat that you already have.
-To make the most out of your savings, you will need to plan your meals around your meat deals.
-I have a great printable Inventory List you can get when you sign up!
+To make the most out of your savings, you will need to plan your meals around your meat deals. *Right now buying meat on clearance has become a little harder, and stocking up hasn’t been easy.
+But you can still buy the meats that are on sale in larger quantities and freeze them and save money.*

 Total Possible Saving Per Year: $780